zootsuitproductions/TRACE-For-Co-Ops/README.md

 - **Comments:** Allows threaded discussions on reviews.
 - **Badges:** Tracks user achievements and contributions.

-For a complete SQL DDL script, refer to [schema.sql](#).

 ---

 ## REST API Endpoints
 Here is an example of the REST API matrix.
-For detailed documentation, refer to the `API_DOCS.md` in this repository.
+For detailed documentation

 | Resource             | GET                                       | POST                          | PUT                 | DELETE            |
 |----------------------|-------------------------------------------|-------------------------------|---------------------|-------------------|